Rigidity of wonderful group compactifications under Fano deformations: Abstract

 \section{Abstract}

 For a complex connected semisimple linear algebraic group $G$ of adjoint type and of rank $n$, De Concini and Procesi constructed its wonderful compactification $\bar{G}$, which is a smooth Fano $G \times G$-variety of Picard number $n$ enjoying many interesting properties.
-In this paper, it is shown that the wonderful compactification $\bar{G}$ is rigid under Fano deformations.
-Namely, for any family of smooth Fano varieties over a connected base, if one fiber is isomorphic to $\bar{G}$, then so are all other fibers.
+In this paper, it is shown that the wonderful compactification $\bar{G}$ is rigid under Fano deformation.
+Namely, for any regular family of Fano manifolds over a connected base, if one fiber is isomorphic to $\bar{G}$, then so are all other fibers.
+This answers a question raised by Bien and Brion in their work on the local rigidity of wonderful varieties.